 Intrahepatic Cholestasis of Pregnancy

 Previously termed pruritus gravidarum, this condition is found in 0.5 percent of pregnancies (Wikström Shemer, 2013).
 In contrast to the other pregnancy-specific dermatoses, intrahepatic cholestasis of pregnancy generally has no primary skin lesions.
 Rarely, a rash precedes pruritus, which is usually associated with abnormally elevated serum bile acid levels and mildly increased hepatic aminotransferase levels (Chao, 2011).
-Adverse fetal effects have been linked to this condition, and it is discussed in detail in Chapter 55.
+Adverse fetal effects have been linked to this condition, and it is discussed in detail in Chapter 55 (Intrahepatic Cholestasis of Pregnancy).

 This rare autoimmune bullous disease is notable for its maternal and fetal effects.
 Initially, pruritic papules and urticarial plaques form and are then followed in most cases after 1 to 2 weeks by vesicles or bullae.
 Lesions are frequently distributed periumbilically, often develop on other skin surfaces, but spare mucous membranes, scalp, and face (Fig. 62-1).